 Do you wonder if the child problems that concern you require further attention and support.
 View our article Warning Signs of Child Behavior Problems.
 This article will help you decide whether your concerns about your child's behavior require further attention or professional support.

 Don't ignore the behavioral problem in children that concerns you.
 Child behavior problems can have a detrimental effect on the child's academic and social functioning, and when untreated they can lead to negative effects for a child throughout his/her life span.

 "Understanding the Problem is the Key to Solving It."
-The child assessment helps here.
-It increases understanding of the symptoms of child behavior problems that present in a particular child.
-This understanding leads to evidence based interventions to address these concerns in the child.
-A Psychological Assessment can increase understanding of child behavior problems , and how to help.
+The psychological assessment increases understanding of the symptoms of child behavior problems that present in a particular child.
+This understanding leads to evidence based interventions to address these concerns in the young person.
+A Psychological Assessment can increase understanding of child behavior problems and how to help.